 I love, even more perhaps, having the opportunity to celebrate the Kingship of Jesus year round as my wife and I homeschool our children.
 As we teach them under the authority of Jesus, the King, and as we teach them, by our own modeling, that this authority is an everlasting authority unto ages of ages.

 I love, too, that there are so many others—all of you—out there on this journey with us.
 We are not alone in this endeavor, and it is comforting and encouraging to know there are others striving to serve the Lord and raise up a generation of children who will do the same.
 It is especially comforting to know that we are all praying for one another, as well.
 I offer my prayers on behalf of you and your families this Christmas season!
-Merry Christmas, and may the Lord have mercy upon you all!
+Merry Christmas, and may the God bless you all!